1. Who we are

 “You” / “the client” means the person or business ordering the service.
 “Website” means the website we agree to design and build for you.

-2. The service — what's included
+2. The service, what is included

 3. Cancellation, ownership & domain costs